How Does The Dna In Body Cells Compare

 Telomeres and Cellular Aging

 Telomeres are repetitive DNA sequences located at the ends of chromosomes, protecting them from damage and degradation.
-With each cell division, telomeres shorten, and when they reach a critical length, the cell can no longer divide and enters a state of senescence or undergoes apoptosis (programmed cell death).
+So naturally, with each cell division, telomeres shorten, and when they reach a critical length, the cell can no longer divide and enters a state of senescence or undergoes apoptosis (programmed cell death).
 Telomere length is thus considered a marker of cellular aging and is influenced by factors such as genetics, lifestyle, and oxidative stress.

 Telomere Length in Different Cell Types